MarcoLodini/windows365/Windows365/enterprise/azure-firewall-windows-365.md

 This article explains how to simplify and protect your Windows 365 environment using Azure Firewall.
 The example architecture explained here provides low maintenance and automated access to the required endpoints through a direct and optimized connection path.
 You can use Azure Firewall network rules and fully qualified domain name (FQDN) tags to replicate this architecture example in your environment.

 > [!NOTE]
 > This article applies to customers who deploy Windows 365 with Azure network connections (ANC).
-This article doesn’t apply to environments that use Microsoft hosted networks because the underlying security and connectivity is managed by Microsoft.
+This article doesn’t apply to environments that use Microsoft hosted networks because Microsoft manages the underlying security and connectivity.
 For more information about each, see [Windows 365 networking deployment options](deployment-options.md).

-The Windows 365 service requires optimized, non-proxied connectivity to critical service endpoints, many of which reside within Microsoft’s infrastructure.
+The Windows 365 service requires optimized, nonproxied connectivity to critical service endpoints, many of which reside within Microsoft’s infrastructure.
 Connecting to these resources using on-premises networks through the internet is inefficient and isn't recommended.
 Such connections can also be complex to configure and manage.

 For example, some Windows 365 customers using the ANC deployment model might have a direct connection back to an on-premises environment that uses ExpressRoute or Site-To-Site VPN.
 Outbound traffic might be routed using an existing proxy server in the same way as on-premises traffic.
 This connection strategy isn’t optimized for Windows 365 environments and likely to introduce significant performance impact.

 Instead, you can use Azure Firewall with your ANC Windows 365 environments to provide optimized, secure, low maintenance, and automated access.
-YOu can also use a direct path to optimize critical remote desktop protocol (RDP) traffic and other long-lived connections, like those to a secure web gateway.
+You can also use a direct path to optimize critical remote desktop protocol (RDP) traffic and other long-lived connections, like those to a secure web gateway.

 ## Required endpoints for Windows 365